konaraddi/web-riimote/README.md

 # web-riimote

 Turn your smartphone into a 3D controller (think wiimote) with just a web app.
-No need to install mobile or desktop apps.
+No need to install mobile or desktop apps. :warning: **This has only been tested on Chrome.** :warning:

 Just visit [web-riimote.herokuapp.com/](https://web-riimote.herokuapp.com/) on a laptop/desktop AND a smartphone.
 Your smartphone will be the controller and your laptop/desktop will be the main display.